website design and seo

 Map the Buyer’s Journey

 Many new users will come to your site from organic search, most likely from an informational-based query (especially in competitive niches).
 It’s a good idea to familiarize yourself with the questions being asked about your products and services so you can design and build landing pages and optimize metadata around those queries.
-If you answer questions and solve problems for users in articles and blog posts, you’re more likely to draw them into your sales funnel by getting them to subscribe to your newsletter or convert them on products with later retargeting on social media.
+Suppose you answer questions and solve problems for users in articles and blog posts.
+In that case, you’re more likely to draw them into your sales funnel by getting them to subscribe to your newsletter or convert them on products with later retargeting on social media.

 Map the Buyer’s Journey